Routing single photons with quantum emitters coupled to nanostructures: The ideal switch: Experimental figures of merit

-Another relevant figure is the operation time (also called switch memory or switch lifetime): the time the switch can remain in a given state before it decoheres or must be reset.
+Another relevant parameter is the operation time (also called switch memory or switch lifetime): the time the switch can remain in a given state before it decoheres or must be reset.
 This is especially relevant to emitter state switching (Section~\ref{subsec:theory_state_switching}), where the emitter coherence time sets how long the switch can operate before repump/reset.
 The operating time can be limited by a range of system-dependent factors.
 For embedded solid-state emitters like QDs, decoherence can be caused by coupling to surrounding nuclear spins~\cite{Millington-Hotze2024} or phonon processes~\cite{Sipahigil2016}.
 For photon blockade effects, the operation time is limited to the time for which the blockade persists~\cite{Baur2014,Yu2020}.
 The optimal switch memory depends on the system in question---routing methods focusing on single switching events (such as all-optical switching with detuned pulses) or blockade effects may benefit from a shorter switch memory, so that the switch can be deterministically operated from its relaxed state for each event.
 For schemes that rely on continuous routing of a photon stream, longer switch memories are preferable to ensure consistent operation.

-In summary, while fundamental limits suggest picosecond- to nanosecond-scale operation is possible in emitter-based switches, the achievable speed is determined by the control mechanism---ultrafast (picosecond-scale) for optical schemes, hundreds of picoseconds to nanosecond-scale for electrical tuning, and much slower for ensemble-based EIT or strain control.
-Both the choice of the physical system and the external mechanism used to control it determine the maximum achievable switching speed.
+In summary, while physical switching mechanisms that have been studied suggest picosecond- to nanosecond-scale operation is possible in emitter-based switches, the achievable speed is also determined by the control mechanism---ultrafast (picosecond-scale) for optical schemes, hundreds of picoseconds to nanosecond-scale for electrical tuning, and much slower for ensemble-based EIT or strain control.
+Both the choice of the physical system and the external mechanism used to control it determine the maximum achievable switching speed, in addition to the duration of the photon wave packets being switched.